philiporange/magnet2torrent/README.md

 ```

 **Important Notes:**
-- Only SOCKS5 proxies are supported.
-HTTP proxies cannot handle BitTorrent peer connections properly.
+- The tool first tries to download from torrent cache sites (fast) before falling back to peer connections.
+- `HTTP_PROXY` is used for cache site HTTP requests; `PROXY_HOST/PORT` is the SOCKS5 proxy for peer connections.
-- DHT and proxy cannot be used together since SOCKS5 proxies don't support UDP reliably.
+- DHT and SOCKS5 proxy cannot be used together since SOCKS5 proxies don't support UDP reliably.
-- When using a proxy, the tool uses HTTP/HTTPS trackers only (UDP trackers don't work through proxies).
+- When using a SOCKS5 proxy, the tool uses HTTP/HTTPS trackers only (UDP trackers don't work through proxies).